navigation

 1. Results, that is, the indication of expectations in relation to communication and the effects we strive for.
 Only knowing what exactly we want to achieve can we achieve it.

-1. Assessment of plan implementation and the effectiveness of the tools used, the conclusions of which will help in the creation of further communication plans.
+1. Evaluate the implementation of the plan and the effectiveness of the tools used, the conclusions of which will help to create the next communication plans

 Did you know that internal communication in your company translates directly into sales?